Peter-Moller/moodle-usage-report/README.md

 - Easy to automate via `cron`
 - Output can be integrated into dashboards or shared via web
 - If a user want to hide one or more courses in the printout, write the course id (numerical value) into the settings variable `COURSE_ID_TO_HIDE` as a comma-separated list
+- If local processing needs to be done on the material, an external script can be specified in the `LOCAL_PROCESSING` settings variable.
+(We use this to feed our departmental monitoring system with data from this script).
+This is done by using `source` and thus all variables in this script may be used by the extension

 ---